Transportation of dangerous goods initiatives planned for April 2024 – April 2026

 Regulatory cooperation efforts (domestic and international)

 The proposed Regulations would fulfil the commitment made between Canada and the United States under the Regulatory Cooperation Council by introducing new rules for the transportation of dangerous goods by rail.
 These changes would increase reciprocity with the United States for rail transportation.
-As a result, the proposed Regulations would facilitate cross-border trade, promote economic growth and, thus, benefit both consumers and businesses.
+As a result, the proposed regulations would facilitate cross-border trade, promote economic growth and, thus, benefit both consumers and businesses.

 Consultations